Have you ever heard of a municipal government creating a newspaper to censor an existing one?

 Email letters to email@example.com, firstname.lastname@example.org or email@example.com.
 We accept letters from residents and business owners within each newspaper’s coverage area.
 Please include your name, street address, email address and phone number so we can verify that you wrote the letter.
 We keep contacts confidential.
 Letters should not be libelous or slanderous, and will be accepted and printed at the discretion of the editor.
 All points should be supported with facts.
 Letters regarding a candidate or ballot item/issue will not be printed the week before an election.
 Questions?
 Call 802-864-6670 or 802-985-3091.

 Please do not send open letters, form letters, letter writing campaigns, copies of letters sent to other publications, or letters signed by a group.
 Letters written in response to another letter should address the topic at hand, and not the author of the letter; please refer to the headline and date of the letter to which you are responding.
 We do not accept letters of endorsement or complaint about individual businesses.
-‘Thank you’ letters which include lists of businesses or individuals who have supported a cause, will be edited to remove the list.
+‘Thank you’ letters that include lists of businesses or individuals who have supported a cause, will be edited to remove the list.